Company Logo - Home Link

 Sights and subjects we cover on the St. Louis #3 Cemetery and Bayou St. John Tour:

-• The Old Spanish Custom House and the Pitot House, some of the oldest surviving houses in New Orleans
+• The Old Spanish Custom House and the Pitot House: Step back in time as you explore two of the oldest surviving houses in New Orleans.
+These architectural gems offer a glimpse into the city's storied past.

-• Ernest “Dutch” Morial, first black mayor of New Orleans
+• Ernest “Dutch” Morial – The trailblazing first black mayor of New Orleans.

-• Margaret Haughery, one of the first women ever honored with a public monument in the U.S.
+• Margaret Haughery – One of the first women in the U.S. to be honored with a public monument, celebrated for her philanthropy.

 Tour Information